 The 5 Ws of Spanish Placement

-All students on the Atlanta campus who want to study Spanish (and most of those who want to study Portuguese) should take the online placement exam.
+All students on the Atlanta campus who want to study Spanish (and most of those who want to study Portuguese) must take the online placement exam.
 This includes those who have never studied Spanish, those continuing from Oxford who didn’t take a Spanish class on that campus, heritage speakers and native speakers… in short, ALL students!

 When you click “submit” after taking the exam, you receive an automated score: CCCC, PPPP, FFFF or 9999.
 These scores DO NOT indicate which courses you should take in our department; that information will be emailed to you.
 You can also access your placement information in the Communications section of the OPUS Student Center.